-Realized gains and losses are included as a component of investment income.
-For the years ended December 31, 2012, 2011, and 2010, total realized gains and losses on sales of marketable securities were not material.
+For the year ended December 31, 2013, total realized gains on sales of marketable securities were \$1.0 million, and there were no realized losses.
+For the years ended December 31, 2012 and 2011, total realized gains and losses on sales of marketable securities were not material.